NicKarlen/AFE1_Crypto/README.md

 Cryptocurrency arbitrage bot.

+### What is needed to run the code

+- python version: 3.10.1
+- pip python-binance

 ## Database

 For simplicity reasons we use sqlite as our main database.
 SQLite is already integrated in to python and doesn't need aditional services.